What are the advantages and disadvantages of synchronous and asynchronous transmission?

 To Sum Up

 Both asynchronous transmission and synchronous transmission have the above basic synchronization problem: character synchronization or frame synchronization signals are generally used to identify the start and end of transmitting character signals or data frame signals.
-The main difference between the two is whether one of the transmitter or receiver sends a clock synchronization signal to the other party.
+The main difference between the two is whether one of the transmitters or receivers sends a clock synchronization signal to the other party.

 Share This: